CollegianMedia/ItHappensHere/README.md

+# It Happens Here

+A photo series for the Kansas State Collegian.

+## Forked From:

 # Polaroid Stack to Grid Intro Animation

 Demos for the [tutorial](http://tympanus.net/codrops/?p=26096) on how to create an intro animation where a decorative Polaroid stacks becomes a grid similar to the effect seen on the [takeit](http://www.takeitapp.co/en) website.